 My favorite thing about this book is that it uses a basic process of learning through line and shape.
 Exactly the same kind of process I use and that always helped me understand the human body.

-With that said, this book will not only show you the overall shape of the body but also goes through joints, muscles, and bones in a very simplified way.
+With that said, this book will not only show you the body’s overall shape but also go through joints, muscles, and bones in a very simplified way.

 Anatomy for Artists: A Visual Guide To The Human Form, by 3dtotal Publishing